-- 1 Over 1,300 rural hospitals qualify as critical access hospitals and are paid on a reasonable cost basis instead of under the IPPS.
+- The IPPS includes two prospective payment systems: one for inpatient operating costs and one for inpatient capital costs.
+Over 1,350 rural hospitals qualify as critical access hospitals and are paid on a reasonable cost basis instead of under the IPPS.
 The Critical Access Hospitals Payment System document in our "Payment Basics" series provides more information on this topic.
-Shortterm acute care hospitals in Maryland or territories other than Puerto Rico, children's hospitals, and cancer hospitals are also exempt from the IPPS and paid under other methodologies. - 2 Medicare pays the approved amount minus any beneficiary liability, such as a deductible or copayment; the provider then needs to collect the remaining amount from the beneficiary or a supplemental insurer.
-In 2021, the inpatient deductible was \$1,484 per episode and the daily co-payments were \$371 from the 61st to 90th day of an episode and \$742 per lifetime reserve day.
-Medicare reimburses providers for 65 percent of bad debts resulting from beneficiaries' nonpayment of deductibles and copayments after providers have made reasonable efforts to collect the unpaid amounts. - 3 This spending reflects the post-sequester rates set by the IPPS, including any applicable beneficiary cost-sharing responsibilities.
+Short-term acute care hospitals in Maryland or territories other than Puerto Rico, children's hospitals, and cancer hospitals are also exempt from the IPPS and paid under other methodologies. - Medicare pays the approved amount minus any beneficiary liability, such as a deductible or copayment; the provider then needs to collect the remaining amount from the beneficiary or a supplemental insurer.
+In 2023, the inpatient deductible is \$1,600 per episode and the daily co-payments are \$400 from the 61st to 90th day of an episode and \$800 per lifetime reserve day.
+Medicare reimburses providers for 65 percent of bad debts resulting from beneficiaries' nonpayment of deductibles and copayments after providers have made reasonable efforts to collect the unpaid amounts. - This spending reflects the post-sequester rates set by the IPPS, including any applicable beneficiary cost-sharing responsibilities.
 It does not account for any potential unreimbursed bad debt.
-IPPS hospitals also receive other payments from the Medicare program outside of the IPPS. - 4 Medicare pays separately for the direct costs of operating approved training programs for medical, osteopathic, dental, or podiatric residents.
-These direct graduate medical education (GME) payments are based on hospital-specific costs per resident in a base year, the number of allowed residents, and Medicare's share of inpatient days.
-Organ acquisition and certain other costs are reimbursed on a reasonable cost basis.
+IPPS hospitals also receive other payments from the Medicare program outside of the IPPS. - Medicare pays separately for the direct costs of operating approved training programs for medical, osteopathic, dental, or podiatric residents.
+These direct graduate medical education (GME) payments are based on hospital-specific costs per resident in a base year, the number of allowed residents, and

-- 5 The post-acute care settings covered by the transfer policy include long-term care hospitals; inpatient rehabilitation, inpatient psychiatric, or skilled nursing facilities; hospice care; and home health care if the patients receive clinically related care that begins within three days after the hospital stay. - 6 An exception exists for certain MS-DRGs with high first-day costs.
-These transfer cases are paid half the full MS-DRG payment plus one per diem payment and half the per diem rate for subsequent days. - 7 CMS has specified alternative eligibility pathways for new technologies designated by the FDA as breakthrough devices or qualified infectious disease products (QIDP), or approved by the FDA under the limited population pathway for antibacterial and antifungal drugs (LPAD); these only need to meet the NTAP cost criterion. - 8 Products granted an NTAP that are designated by the FDA as QIDP or LPAD receive a 75 percent NTAP payment, instead of 65 percent. - 9 Hospitals that fail to provide data on specified quality indicators or be meaningful users of electronic health records only receive a fraction of the IPPS operating market basket update.
+- Medicare's share of inpatient days.
+Organ acquisition and certain other costs are reimbursed on a reasonable cost basis. - 5 Starting in fiscal year 2023, CMS discontinued the use of a low-income day proxy to measure uncompensated care costs for hospitals in Puerto Rico and Indian Health Services and tribal hospitals.
+To protect these hospitals from significant financial disruption, CMS also established new supplemental uncompensated care payments for these hospitals, which CMS estimates will total \$96 million in fiscal year 2023. - 6 The post-acute care settings covered by the transfer policy include long-term care hospitals; inpatient rehabilitation, inpatient psychiatric, or skilled nursing facilities; hospice care; and home health care if the patients receive clinically related care that begins within three days after the hospital stay. - 7 An exception exists for certain MS-DRGs with high first-day costs.
+These transfer cases are paid half the full MS-DRG payment plus one per diem payment and half the per diem rate for subsequent days. - 8 CMS has specified alternative eligibility pathways for new technologies designated by the FDA as breakthrough devices or qualified infectious disease products (QIDP), or approved by the FDA under the limited population pathway for antibacterial and antifungal drugs (LPAD); these only need to meet the NTAP cost criterion - 9 Products granted an NTAP that are designated by the FDA as QIDP or LPAD receive a 75 percent NTAP payment, instead of 65 percent. - 10 Hospitals that fail to provide data on specified quality indicators or be meaningful users of electronic health records only receive a fraction of the IPPS operating market basket update.